DamesMakingGames/manual/manual/index.md

 - Library access
 - Event hosting and space booking privileges

-If you have any qeustions about accessing any of your benefits, please email us at [membership@dmg.to](mailto:membership@dmg.to)
+If you have any questions about accessing any of your benefits, please email us at [membership@dmg.to](mailto:membership@dmg.to)